yakunins/language-indicator/README.md

 1. Download [`language-indicator.exe`](language-indicator.exe), a compiled version of the script
 2. Download and run [`install.cmd`](install.cmd) to create shortcut at startup folder

-P.S.
 Standalone version of the script creates a marker near the mouse cursor <ins>with lag</ins>.
 Since cursors cannot be embedded directly into an AHK script, this lag can be eliminated by adding `cursors` folder.
 See below for details.

 ## Customization